AJArnolie/StanfordQuadruped/README.md

 ## Reflections
-Ultimately, this project and this course in general was an incredibly interesting and informative experience both in the potential use and flaws of reinforcement learning but also in the task of building and interacting with robots.
+Ultimately, this project and this course in general was an incredibly interesting introduction both into the potential uses and flaws of reinforcement learning but also in the frustrations of the task of building and interacting with robots IRL.

 RL is frustrating to get right and doesn’t always work The Sim-to-Real gap seems to get larger when going for speed